TUDelft-PRIME-Books/Differential-Equations/book/Transformations/fourier_transform.md

 The modulus of the Fourier transform of the signal $f$.
 The modulus appears to be negative for some values of $\omega$, but this is a limitation of the graphing software.
 :::

+If we were to measure the signal on a longer time interval, we would obtain a similar plot of the Fourier transform.
+In that case, the peaks at the relevant frequencies would be higher, while the 'wiggles' in between the peaks would become smaller.
+If we were to consider a shorter time interval, this effect would be reversed.

 ## (Inverse) Fourier transform